 Various forums have threads on this topic, so you’re not alone in this mess.
 In today’s article, we’re about to explore some of the best methods to deal with such security warnings.
 Better late than never, right?

-How can I fix This document is trying to access PDF warning?
+How can I fix This document is trying to access PDF error?

 1. Change default PDF software to Adobe Reader/Acrobat